SrinadhVura/WeatherApp/README.md

 The latitude and longitude are then sent to openweathermapAPI and the weather is then printed out.

 # Running the program
-1. *Download the repo:* Download the tool from https://github.com/SrinadhVura/WeatherApp/tree/main
+1. *Download the repo:* Download the tool

 2. *Open any terminal:*  Open any terminal say cmd in windows